akshaybroota/learning-backpropagation/README.md

 # Credits

-All credit for micro-grad goes to Andrej Karpathy.
+All credits for micro-grad go to Andrej Karpathy.